Second Italo-Ethiopian War: Second Italian advance

+On 20 March the East African Fast Column (Colonna Celere dell'Africa Orientale) of General Achille Starace, composed of some 3,000 troops on more than 400 vehicles, entered Ethiopia from Omhajer.
+After a difficult 380 km march, on 1 April the Italians occupied Gondar without a fight, and soon took the region around Lake Tana.
+Another Italian column went along the Sudanese border, closing British supply routes.
+The troops of II Corps reached Gondar via May Timket and Debarq.
+Additionally, an Italian column of 17,000 men deployed from Assab captured Aussa on the same day, a town that controlled one of the main caravan routes to Addis Ababa.

 On 31 March 1936 at the Battle of Maychew, the Italians defeated an Ethiopian counter-offensive by the main Ethiopian army commanded by Selassie.
 The Ethiopians launched near non-stop attacks on the Italian and Eritrean defenders but could not overcome the well-prepared Italian defences.
 When the exhausted Ethiopians withdrew, the Italians counter-attacked.
 The Regia Aeronautica attacked the survivors at Lake Ashangi with mustard gas.
 The Italian troops had 400 casualties, the Eritreans 874 and the Ethiopians suffered 8,900 casualties from 31,000 men present according to an Italian estimate.
-On 4 April, Selassie looked with despair upon the horrific sight of the dead bodies of his army ringing the poisoned lake.
-Following the battle, Ethiopian soldiers began to employ guerrilla tactics against the Italians, initiating a trend of resistance that would transform into the Patriot/Arbegnoch movement.
-They were joined by local residents who operated independently near their own homes.
-Early activities included capturing war materials, rolling boulders off cliffs at passing convoys, kidnapping messengers, cutting telephone lines, setting fire to administrative offices and fuel and ammunition dumps, and killing collaborators.
-As disruption increased, the Italians were forced to redeploy more troops to Tigre, away from the campaign further south.
+The defeat at Maychew caused the Ethiopian army to disintegrate, the demoralized troops began to desert in large numbers, and various tribal chiefs accepted Italian bribes and turned against the Imperial forces.